christophihl/startupengineer/content/_repos/dat_sci_1/01_intro_r.md

 ### Serving your webpage on the internet

 Every Github repository has the capability of serving html files (web page files) contained in the repository, this is called github pages.
 How this works depends a little bit on the specific repository you are using.
 For this repository the webpage is built into the _site folder and then served from the `gh-pages` branch.
 Your files contain a workflow (GitHub Action) that realizes all these steps.
-We only have to tell GitHub that the page is being built and served like this
+We only have to tell GitHub that the page is being built and served like this.

 {{< figure src="/img/courses/dat_sci/01/github_pages_settings_01.png" caption="1.
 Go to your github account, navigate to your journal repository (https://github.com/TUHHStartupEngineers/bdsb-YourUserName) and click the settings button in the top right corner." >}}